Printer Friendly Version Of

 This year’s program features an exciting roster of local arrangements representing the work of members from the San Francisco and greater Bay-area.
 The local arrangements committee, chaired by Sheila Katz (Sonoma State University), has developed a timely, stimulating, and vibrant roster of regional spotlight sessions, tours, and articles for Footnotes.

 View the current roster of Regional Spotlight Sessions and Tours for details on the fascinating topics covered this year.
-View Program Committee-sponsored Invited Sessions (which includes Regional Spotlight Sessions).
+View the online preliminary program schedule (which includes Regional Spotlight Sessions).

 After a day of sessions and meetings, it is time to explore San Francisco.
 The famous Golden Gate Bridge and the historic Cable Cars are just two of the many sites the city has to offer.
 Here are just a few attractions not to be missed while in San Francisco: